WASP-17b

-WASP-17b is an exoplanet in the constellation Scorpius that is orbiting the star WASP-17.
+WASP-17b, officially named Ditsö̀, is an exoplanet in the constellation Scorpius that is orbiting the star WASP-17.
 Its discovery was announced on 11 August 2009.
 It is the first planet discovered to have a retrograde orbit, meaning it orbits in a direction counter to the rotation of its host star.
 This discovery challenged traditional planetary formation theory.
 In terms of diameter, WASP-17b is one of the largest exoplanets discovered and at half Jupiter's mass, this made it the most puffy planet known in 2010.
 On 3 December 2013, scientists working with the Hubble Space Telescope reported detecting water in the exoplanet's atmosphere.

-WASP-17b is named Ditsö̀.
-The name was selected in the NameExoWorlds campaign by Costa Rica, during the 100th anniversary of the International Astronomical Union.
+WASP-17b's name was selected in the NameExoWorlds campaign by Costa Rica, during the 100th anniversary of the International Astronomical Union.
 Ditsö̀ is the name that the god Sibö̀ gave to the first Bribri people in Talamancan mythology.

 Discovery

 A team of researchers led by David Anderson of Keele University in Staffordshire, England, discovered the gas giant, which is about 1000 ly from Earth, by observing it transiting its host star WASP-17.
 Such photometric observations also reveal the planet's size.
 The discovery was made with a telescope array at the South African Astronomical Observatory.
-Due to the involvement of the Wide Angle Search for Planets SuperWASP consortium of universities, the exoplanet, as the 17th found to date by this group, was given its present name.
+Due to the involvement of the Wide Angle Search for Planets (SuperWASP) consortium of universities, the exoplanet, as the 17th found to date by this group, was given its present name.

 Astronomers at the Observatory of Geneva were then able to use characteristic redshifts and blueshifts in the host star's spectrum as its radial velocity varied over the course of the planet's orbit to measure the planet's mass and obtain an indication of its orbital eccentricity.
 Careful examination of the Doppler shifts during transits also allowed them to determine the direction of the planet's orbital motion relative to its parent star's rotation via the Rossiter–McLaughlin effect.